Check out our handy guide to the most rewarding trekking routes Ladakh and Zanskar have to offer.Read more...

 Trek through the epic wilderness of the Zanskar Valley, the perfect antidote to the busier routes through the Himalayas elsewhere.

-Treks in the valley vary from easy day treks, such as the route across the valley floor from Zanskar’s administrative centre, Padum, to Karsha, to numerous opportunities to create routes that have never previously been recorded.
+Treks in the valley vary from easy day hikes, such as the route across the valley floor from Zanskar’s administrative centre, Padum, to Karsha, to numerous opportunities to blaze out along remote routes that see no more than a handful of trekkers each year.
 There are still places where even the trekking guides haven’t been, and a single monk may be the only source of information that can supplement your map.
-In winter when the road is closed due to snow, the only way in and out of Zanskar is by doing the arduous Chadar Winter Trek along the frozen Zanskar River, providing insight not only into the challenges of living in this landscape but the lengths that local people will go to in order to ensure that Zanskar’s children receive an education.
+In winter when the road is often closed due to snow, the only way in and out of Zanskar is by doing the arduous Chadar Winter Trek along the frozen Zanskar River, providing insight not only into the challenges of living in this landscape but the lengths that local people will go to in order to ensure that the local children receive an education.